Fellowships from the ACLS, NEH, Earhart Foundation, Bradley Foundation,Templeton Foundation

-Sarastro's Cave: Letters from the Recent Past(philosophic novella) (Macon: Mercer University Press, forthcoming spring 2021).
+Sarastro's Cave: Letters from the Recent Past(philosophic novella) (Macon: Mercer University Press, 2021).

 Heidegger, Strauss, and the Premises of Philosophy: On Original Forgetting (University of Chicago Press, 2011, reprint 2014; Chinese translation, 2016; French translation, 2017).